masterfloki/COS301_Main_Project/README.md

-# COS301_Main_Project
+# COS301_Main_Project - Tenders

-This repository is for our main project for COS 301
+This repository is for the tenders for our main project for COS 301

 **Group Name:** \<undecidables\>